Sanjai-Shaarugesh/Sanjai-Shaarugesh/Readme.md

-# Hi, I'm Shaaru 👋
+# Hi  I'm Shaaru 👋

 Welcome to my GitHub page!
 I'm passionate about technology and would love for you to join me in exploring the tech world.